yogi753/Air-Sense_Research-Project-ML-IEEE/README.md

 Predicting air quality is a challenging problem since air quality can differ significantly from one place to another – from quiet residential areas and parks to busy streets and industrial areas.
 We also need to consider atmospheric patterns such as rain, air pressure, temperature, etc., which affect the volume of each pollutant in the air.
 Many existing models for air quality prediction are constrained by unbalanced data or time-consuming manual annotation bias.

-### *and my research project on air quality prediction using machine learning algorithms has been published in IEEE Xplore (ICRTAC 2023).*
+### *My research project on air quality prediction using machine learning algorithms has been published in IEEE Xplore (ICRTAC 2023).*

 #### **This research provides a novel approach for predicting air quality based on the Light GBM algorithm.**